ablwr/info654sp20/assignments/personal_homepage.md

     -   All images must include ALT text

-    -   Images are to be stored within a folder labeled \"images\"
+    -   Images are to be stored within a folder labeled \"assets\"

 -   Links to the other required site pages using the html5 nav element

 Other requirements:

+-   At least one file must be inside of a folder

 -   The homepage and the linked external CSS style sheet must both feature at least one comment in the code (i.e., HTML comment on